United Nations Sustainable Development Goals.

 At our events in Switzerland and London, we explored with the audience how connectivity could be applied to other Sustainable Development Goals.
 We share what new solutions might look like and look at some of the projects already in the pipeline.

 Small holder farmers across Africa often lack the agricultural knowledge to get the most out of their crops.
 They are also vulnerable to climate change and unpredictable weather patterns.
 Delivering agriculture training videos (many farmers are illiterate) via a connected solution, such as a smart phone, could be a great solution to get the right education directly into their hands.
 Connectivity can also offer more reliable weather forecasts, give them real-time information about the market value of their crops as well as provide access to apps that allow them to sell directly to the market without going through middle men thereby increasing their revenue.

 Good Health & Wellbeing

 eHealth – Rural communities often don’t have access to the same healthcare as those in urban areas.
-Doctors and nurses in low resource communities can get remote assistance from specialists in the cities by using smartphones, tablets and smart glasses.
-The hardware and software already exist, but often it is lack of internet connectivity that prevents the initiatives from scaling.
-Avanti is partnering with a social venture to trial smart glasses in marginalised communities of the Democratic Republic of Congo for doctors to perform caesareans, thus reducing infant mortality.
+Doctors and nurses in low resource communities can get remote assistance from specialists in the cities by using smart phones, tablets and smart glasses.
+The hardware and software already exists but often it is lack of internet connectivity that prevents the initiatives from scaling.
+Avanti is partnering with a social venture to trial smart glasses in marginalised communities of the Democratic Republic of Congo in order for doctors to perform cesareans, thus reducing infant mortality.